omgnetwork/elixir-omg/docs/deployment_configuration.md

 - "SYNC_THRESHOLD" - Datadog sync threshold for APM
 - "ETHEREUM_EVENTS_CHECK_INTERVAL_MS" - the frequency of HTTP requests towards the Ethereum clients and scanning for interested events.
 Should be less then average block time (10 to 20 seconds) on Ethereum mainnet.
 - "ETHEREUM_STALLED_SYNC_THRESHOLD_MS" - the threshold before considering an unchanging Ethereum block height to be considered a stalled sync.
 Should be slightly larger than the expected block time.
+- "FEE_CLAIMER_ADDRESS" - [ch-ch only!]
+20-bytes HEX-encoded string of Ethereum address of Fee Claimer.
+Set via ENV vars only for Child Chain.
+For the Watcher this values is not important and fallbacks to "DEAD000000000000000000000000000000000000".

 ***Erlang VM configuration***